 The idea of substituting the usual silvered or enameled dial with a tinted sapphire crystal is by no means new.
 Corum, for example, used it for its massive Admiral’s Cup Minute Repeater Tourbillon 45, while Omega employed the concept for the gorgeous Skeletonized Tourbillon Co-Axial Platinum.
 However, this new Girard-Perregaux Vintage 1945 Large Date, Moon-Phases (refs.
-25882-11-223-BB6B & 25882-52-222-BB6B) (ah, that descriptive naming!) looks like one of the most exciting “regular” models delivered by the brand during the recent couple of years.
+25882-11-223-BB6B & 25882-52-222-BB6B) (ah, that descriptive naming!) looks like one of the most exciting “regular” models recently delivered by the brand.

 Based on their earlier Vintage 1945 XXL Large Date, Moon-Phases model, the new version of the timepiece has the original silvered dial replaced with tinted sapphire.
 The new translucent material not only gives the timekeeper extra depth but also finally allows the watchmaking house to show off their in-house movements in all their metal glory.

 The timekeeper comes powered by their well-known Caliber GP 03300 tractor movement that was modified in order to provide the big date and moon phase functionality.

-In its press release, the Swiss brand emphasized that the ingenious way that the big date indicator was designed.
+In its press release, the Swiss brand puts extra emphasis on the big date indicator.
 To make the numerals look as natural as possible, they placed the first numeral on a black disk to the right with the second numeral printed on an ultra-thin (just 0.1 mm!) sapphire disk that rotates right above it.
-Although viewing at the dial at certain angles, one may suspect that there is something “wrong” with it, in most cases, the illusion is convincing.
+Although viewing the dial at certain angles, one may suspect that there is something “wrong” with it, in most cases, the illusion is convincing.

 Another interesting thing about the indicator is that GP uses here the so-called “jumping date” display.
 This basically means that the date is not changing slowly with disks moving with glacier speed during a couple of hours, but instead takes just 5 milliseconds to turn to a new position.
 The complication requires a lot of energy, so maybe this is why the mechanism will only work for 46 hours after being fully wound.